Battle of Siffin: Election of Ali

 When Uthman was killed in 656 CE by the Egyptian rebels, the potential candidates for the caliphate were Ali and Talha.
 The Umayyads had fled Medina, and the provincial rebels and the Ansar (early Medinan Muslims) were in control of the city.
 Among the Egyptians, Talha enjoyed some support, but the Basrans and Kufans, who had heeded Ali's call for nonviolence, and most of the Ansar supported Ali.
 Some authors add the (majority of the) Muhajirun (early Meccan Muslims) to this list of Ali's supporters.
 The key tribal chiefs also seem to have favored Ali at the time.
-The caliphate was thus offered by these groups to Ali, who was initially reluctant to accept it, saying that he preferred to be a minister (wazir).
+The caliphate was thus offered by these groups to Ali, who was initially reluctant to accept it, saying that he preferred to be a minister ([wazir).
 Soon after, possibly after it became clear that he enjoyed popular support, Ali did accept the caliphate, demanding a public pledge at the mosque.
 One factor in his decision to accept the caliphate might have been to prevent further chaos, but his nomination by the rebels nevertheless left Ali exposed to accusations of complicity in the assassination of Uthman.
-It also appears that Ali personally did not force anyone for pledge and, among others, Sa'ad ibn Abi Waqqas, Abd-Allah ibn Umar, Sa'id ibn al-As, al-Walid ibn Uqba, and Marwan likely refused to give their oaths, some possibly motivated by their personal grudges against Ali.
+It also appears that Ali personally did not force anyone for pledge and, among others, Sa'd ibn Abi Waqqas, Abd Allah ibn Umar, Sa'id ibn al-As, Al-Walid ibn Uqba, and Marwan likely refused to give their oaths, some possibly motivated by their personal grudges against Ali.
 On the whole, Madelung suggests that there is less evidence for any violence here than in the case of the first caliph, Abu Bakr, even though many broke with Ali later, claiming that they had pledged under duress.
 At the same time, that the rebels favored Ali might have created an intimidating atmosphere in Medina for those opposed to him.